danfischer87/polling_with_issues/README.md

 polling_with_issues
 ===================

-For our time box challange of how use creatively use github issues.
-I have created a polling system.
+For our time box challange of how to creatively use github issues, I have created a polling system.

 To ask a poll question you set up a new milestone with an end date for when the poll should end.